zachtepper/adventofcode2022/README.md

 # Advent of Code 2022
-This repository contains my solutions to the [Advent of Code 2022](https://adventofcode.com/).
+This repository contains my solutions to the [Advent of Code 2022](https://adventofcode.com/) challenge.
 All of my solutions will be completed using C++.

 Please don't look into this repository unless you want to spoil the challenge for yourself!
 However, if you've already completed a challenge and want to compare your solution with mine, go ahead and look!